Diagrammatics for Soergel categories

 We start with an intermediate category $\mc{DC}_1$ whose objects are finite sequences $\ii=i_1\dots i_d$ of numbers between $1$ and $n$.
 An object is represented graphically by marking $d$ points in the standard position (say, having coordinates $1, \dots, d$) on the $x$-axis and assigning labels $i_1, \dots, i_d$ to marked points from left to right.
 Morphisms between $\ii$ and $\jj$ are given by linear combinations (with coefficients in a ground field $\Bbbk$) of planar diagrams embedded in the strip $\R\times [0,1]$.
 These diagrams are decorated planar graphs, where edges may extend to the boundary $\R\times \{0,1\}$.
 Each edge carries a label between $1$ and $n$, so that the induced labellings of the lower and upper boundaries are $\ii$ and $\jj$, respectively.
-In the interior of the strip, we allow \begin{itemize} \item vertices of valence 1, \item vertices of valence 3 with all 3 edges carrying the same label, \item vertices of valence 4 seen as intersections of $i$ and $j$-labelled lines with $|i-j|>1$, \item vertices of valence 6 with the edge labelling $i,i+1,i,i+1,i,i+1$, reading clockwise around the vertex. \end{itemize} Furthermore, boxes labelled by numbers between $1$ and $n+1$ are allowed to float in the regions of the graph.
-We impose a set of local relations on linear combinations of these diagrams, including invariance of diagrams under all isotopies.
+In the interior of the strip, we allow \begin{itemize} \item vertices of valence 1, \item vertices of valence 3 with all 3 edges carrying the same label, \item vertices of valence 4 seen as intersections of $i$ and $j$-labelled lines with $|i-j|>1$, \item vertices of valence 6 with the edge labelling $i,i+1,i,i+1,i,i+1$, reading clockwise around the vertex. \item boxes labelled by numbers between $1$ and $n+1$ which float in the regions of the graph. \end{itemize} We impose a set of local relations on linear combinations of these diagrams, including invariance of diagrams under all isotopies.
 A subset of the relations says that $i$ is a Frobenius object in the category $\mc{DC}_1$.
-These diagrammatic generators and relations were guessed by studying generating morphisms between tensor products of basic Soergel bimodules $B_i$ and writing down relations between these morphisms.

 The space of morphisms in $\mc{DC}_1$ between $\ii$ and $\jj$ is naturally a graded vector space.
 Allowing grading shifts and direct sums of objects, then restricting to grading-preserving morphisms, and finally passing to the Karoubian closure of the category results in a graded $\Bbbk$-linear additive monoidal category $\mc{DC}$.
 Our main result (Theorem \ref{mainthm} in Section~\ref{sec-conseq}) is an explicit equivalence between this category and the category $\mc{SC}$ of Soergel bimodules.